Ada-Developers-Academy/core-unit-3/javascript-cont/classes.md

 <details style="max-width: 700px; margin: auto;">
   <summary>
-  **Experiment:** What happens if you try to read or write an attribute that isn't set in the constructor?
+  <strong>Experiment:</strong> What happens if you try to read or write an attribute that isn't set in the constructor?
   </summary>

   Any attribute not defined in the constructor is `undefined`.